csabapalfi/nodeconf-bcn-2015-perf-workshop/calc-server/README.md

   - Run a load-test, take another snapshot
   - Load the snapshots into Chrome Dev Tools and compare them
 4. Fix the problem. :wrench::smiley_cat:

+## notes about memory

+### goals

+* avoid frequent gc increasing latency
+* avoid memory leaks

+### real memory vs virtual memory
+* allocated RSS vs available VSZ for your process
+* not always precise - especially accross OSes

+### gc spaces
+* new space (1-8MB), old space (and large object space, code space)
+* most objects die young
+* allocating in new is fast

+### gc process
+* stop the world
+* new space filled up -> scavenges
+* objects surviving couple scavenges promoted to old
+* after a few promotions: mark-sweep and mark-compact

+> GC processes of course change from node version to node version

+### leak signs
+* growing mem usage
+* process killed by Linux OOM killer

+## heapdumps

+* heapdump (npm: heapdump), dumps on USR2 signal
+* requires enough memory (2x heaps)
+* blocks your app
+* node version vs chrome devtools version
+* can use it in prod, no overhead

+## chrome devtools

+* heap snapshots - load
+* by constructors
+* distance - from root
+* count - all object on heap
+* shallow size: directly by the object itself
+* retained size: by holding references to other objects, and thus preventing them from being automatically disposed by a garbage collector
+* compare mode: shows size delta
+* retainer tree - even shows variable name